-Capital costs are for physical purchases of equipment or products such as insulation measures, inhome safety equipment to distribute to vulnerable customers or equipment for your staff.
+Capital costs are for physical purchases of equipment or products such as insulation measures, in-home safety equipment or equipment for your staff.
 Please be as specific as you can for each measure you are going to purchase.
+Refer to Annex 3 to check which energy related measures can be covered by redress funding.